 Your net profit will be Rs 21, i.e. Rs 41 that you receive on expiry less the Rs 20 premium that you paid for purchasing the Option.

 Question: Who will pay this difference of Rs 41?

 Answer: The Option Seller/Writer will pay this difference of Rs 41 to the exchange which will pay your broker who will pay you.

-This settlement is called automatic exercise of the Option.
+This settlement is called the automatic exercise of the Option.

 Question: What if the price of Satyam on the last Thursday is below Rs 240?

 Answer: If Satyam closes at say Rs 237, you will receive nothing.
-In that case, your loss will be Rs 20 (your premium) which the Option Seller would have earned as his income.
+In that case, your loss will be Rs 20 (your premium) which the Options Seller would have earned as his income.

 Question: Can I also exercise before the expiry date?

 Answer: In the case of stock Options (31 stocks currently), you can exercise your Option on any trading day.
 You will receive the difference (if you are holding a Call Option) between the closing price and your strike price.
 Such Options that can be exercised at any time are called American style Options.